The Melbourne Cup

 1932, 1934

-Peter Pan wins in these two years, the only horse to win two non-consecutive Cups.
+In these two years, Peter Pan is victorious, the only horse to win two non-consecutive Cups.

 1933

-Hall Mark overcame an infection on his hoof that burst and bled late in the race to win.
+Hall Mark won despite an infection on his hoof that burst and bled late in the race.

 1938

-Even though she wasn’t credited as such due to existing rules, Mrs. Allan McDonald becomes the first female trainer to win the race, saddling Catalogue.
+Despite not being credited because of the existing rules, Mrs. Allan McDonald becomes the first female trainer to win the race, saddling Catalogue.

 1941